tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 91 (DuFr).md

 - (DR:: 1749-03-15), evening: Reach [[Sivnjo Mountains]] amid gathering clouds and a threatened storm
 - (DR:: 1749-03-16): Wait out snowstorm on the ground
 - (DR:: 1749-03-17), morning: Cross [[Sivnjo Mountains]] mountains
 - (DR:: 1749-03-17), afternoon: See frost giants watching over dwarven miners.
 Speak to giants, and dwarves.
 Learn about [[Brimskarda]], King of the Frost Giants.
 Send lynx messenger with letter of introduction ahead.
-Travel to Brimskarda's steading.
+Travel to [[Brimskarda]]'s steading, [[Isenborg]].
 - (DR:: 1749-03-18), afternoon: Arrive at [[Brimskarda]]'s steading

 ## Narrative